-Because of his health, Matthew cannot exert himself physically.
-His extracurricular activities consist of playing video games and arranging Lego® blocks.
-He also spends much of his time campaigning and fundraising for the local children’s hospital and the American Heart Association (AHA).
-Matthew is a guest DJ every year on the local radio station’s Radiothon to raise money for the children’s hospital.
+Because of his health, Matthew cannot exert himself physically, so he spent much of his time campaigning and fundraising for the local children’s hospital and the American Heart Association (AHA).
+Matthew was a guest DJ every year on the local radio station’s Radiothon to raise money for the children’s hospital.
 During his 2013 guest DJ spot, he was known as having ‘donation persuasion.’
 Matthew has been interviewed every year for the AHA and many times on the news for his heart condition and fundraising efforts.
 Matthew ends every speech with his quote, “You have to have a heart to save a heart.”

-I love South Carolina Connections Academy because if I am sick, I can do my schoolwork at my own pace and not have to rush through lessons.
-I love my teachers who help me understand lesson material and are easy to talk to.
-SCCA helps me stay healthy, go to school, and have free time!
+I loved South Carolina Connections Academy because if I was sick, I could do my schoolwork at my own pace and not have to rush through lessons.
+I loved my teachers who helped me understand lesson material and were easy to talk to.
+SCCA helped me stay healthy, go to school, and have free time!